Example Career: Mathematical Science Occupations, All Other

 What Mathematical Science Occupations, All Other Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-What Mathematical Technicians Need to Learn
+What Mathematical Science Occupations, All Other Need to Learn

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.